priyankakachroo/Challenges/README.md

  Group challenges for Practicum 100

 # Challenge 1
-Calculate the operations needed to reach from number a to number b with only two operations:
+Calculate the number of least operations needed to reach from number X to number Y with only two operations available:

+ Available operations:
 - Multiply with 2
 - Subtract by 1